 What is a Scream Park?

 It is 44 acres of fun.
 In addition to our traditional Niles Haunted House that will scare the yell out of you, we have expanded our attractions again this year.
-We have the Niles Haunted House, Haunted Duplex (Sinister Streets of Salem & The Evil Estate), the Field of Screams, the Dark Terror-tory Haunted Hayride, Hooded, 5-minute Escape Rooms and a midway with the Spooky Splatt Paintball Shooting Gallery, food concessions and gift shops.
+We have the Niles Haunted House, Haunted Duplex (Blackbeard’s Revenge & Ghostly Hollow), the Field of Screams, the Dark Terror-tory Haunted Hayride, Hooded, 5-minute Escape Rooms and a midway with the Spooky Splatt Paintball Shooting Gallery, Dead-Split Axe Throwing, food concessions and gift shops.

 Where are you located?